 What are the components of a Web application?

 Any web-based database apps will have three main components – a web application server, a web browser or client, and a database server.
-Such applications depend on a data base server, which delivers data for the app.
-Occasionally, the data base server also offers the business logic in the form of stored methods.
-Such stored methods can render noteworthy high performance benefits, particularly in multi-tiered app architecture.
+Such applications depend on a database server, which delivers data for the app.
+Occasionally, the database server also offers the business logic in the form of stored methods.
+Such stored methods can render noteworthy high-performance benefits, particularly in multi-tiered web application architecture.

-What are the different types of application architecture?
+What are the different types of web application architecture?

 A prominent architecture is defined by how the logic of web application is disseminated amongst the client and server-side.
 Depending on diverse factors like the selection of application logic, features, business’s priorities, functions developers may opt one from the three main types of application architecture – micro Services, serverless architecture, and single page apps (SPAs).